informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 As a general principle, reading from a file must *never* cause a program to crash or leave it in an incoherent state.
 Catching *all* exceptions that could be thrown when reading from a file ensures that the program cannot crash.
+If the load fails, the program can handle the exception, informing the user, and continue the game exactly as if the load had not been attempted.
 Loading the file data into a special-purpose class which is then only used (in our case as the new state of the game) if and when the data has been completely and successfully loaded from file ensures that the program cannot be left in an incoherent state.
 In our case, this special-purpose class is the `FileGameConfiguration`